MhdMartini/SobelAnalyzer/ReadMe.txt

             --path      -str- Path to the Sobel filter input image.
 Default: 'test_images/cake.pgm' --threshold -unsigned- Threshold to binarize the Sobel filtered input image.
 Default: 55 -output     flag to save output images.
 Does not apply if -sobel is used.
-            -sobel      flag to apply sobel with no analysis.
+            -sobel      flag to apply the Sobel filter with no analysis.
 Sobel and thresholded Sobel images are saved.